nexical/doc-drift/README.md

 Documentation **Rot** (or Drift) is the silent killer of developer productivity.
 It happens when code evolves but the docs remain static.

-`doc-drift` identifies this rot through a sophisticated two-phase process:
+`docgap` identifies this rot through a sophisticated two-phase process:

 1.  **Phase 1 (Git)**: Checks for source commits newer than doc commits.
 It intelligently ignores noise by filtering out commits that match ignored patterns (e.g., `chore`, `test`, `style`).
 2.  **Phase 2 (Semantic)**: If drift is suspected, it performs a deep comparison using AST/Signature hashing.
     *   It computes a hash of the "Old" state (at the time of the last doc update) and the "New" state (current HEAD).
     *   If `Hash(Old) === Hash(New)`, the change is considered **FRESH** (no meaningful change), safely ignoring comments, whitespace, and formatting differences.

-If the code has moved forward and the logic has changed, `doc-drift` flags it as **DRIFT** and hinders the build (or warns based on config), prompting you to update the documentation.
+If the code has moved forward and the logic has changed, `docgap` flags it as **DRIFT** and hinders the build (or warns based on config), prompting you to update the documentation.